 Article published in the Regulator | Issue 3: 2016

 There are a large number of activities that have long been completed, but for which the titleholder has never notified NOPSEMA (under Regulation 25A) that the operation of the environment plan has ended.
 These environment plans continue to live on well past the ‘end’ of the relevant activity.

-NOPSEMA seeks the cooperation of titleholders to help complete the process by submitting Notification of end of operation of environment plan form (DOCX 94KB).
+NOPSEMA seeks the cooperation of titleholders to help complete the process by submitting Regulation 29 - Notification of start and end of activity form (DOCX 94KB).

 NOPSEMA will also be contacting titleholders to discuss those activities that ended prior to Regulation 25A being introduced in February 2014.
-NOPSEMA has also recently released an update to End of the operation of an environment plan – Regulation 25A - guideline (PDF 175KB), which explains how notifications submitted under Regulation 25A will be handled, including how NOPSEMA will confirm with titleholders that their notification has been accepted by NOPSEMA.
+NOPSEMA has also recently released an update to End of the operation of an environment plan – Regulation 25A - guideline (PDF 135KB), which explains how notifications submitted under Regulation 25A will be handled, including how NOPSEMA will confirm with titleholders that their notification has been accepted by NOPSEMA.

 How does and environment plan end?

 Under the Environment Regulations there are effectively three ways to ‘end’ an environment plan: